Traditional Ceremony Options

 Unity Candle Ceremony

 A Unity Candle Ceremony can be included in your ceremony.
 It is usually followed after the Exchange of Rings.
-Usually the mothers light the tapers before
+Usually the

-taking their seats, however you can have children or other family members take part by lighting the tapers.
-A Unity Candle set consists of two tapers and a
+mothers light the tapers before taking their seats, however you can have children or other family members take part by

 The two tapers represent your individual families and your individual lives before today.
-The bride takes a single taper and the groom takes a single taper and
+The bride takes a single taper

-lights the center candle, then extinguish their individual candles.
-This represents the closing of the chapters in their past life (Known as the “Book of Life”.) and
+the closing of the chapters in their past life (Known as the “Book of Life”.) and the beginning of new chapters as you begin

-the beginning of new chapters as you begin to write a new book as husband and wife!
-In another version, the tapers are left burning, representing that even
+to write a new book as husband and wife!
+In another version, the tapers are left burning, representing that even though

-though you have started a new life, each of you still maintains those characteristics that makes you individually unique.
+you have started a new life, each of you still maintains those characteristics that makes you individually unique.

-If you are creating a new family and you do include children in the lighting of the Unity Candle, the bride and groom can light the tapers for the children and then
+If you are creating a new family and you do include children in the lighting of the Unity Candle, the bride and groom can

-everyone can light the center candle together.
-This is a good way to involve children from a previous marriage.
+light the tapers for the children and then everyone can light the center candle together.
+This is a good way to involve

 There are so many ways the lighting of a Unity Candle can work.
 Below is just a sample.
 The officiant will announce:

 “At this time, Allison and John are going to light their Unity Candle as a symbol of their marriage.
-These candles from which they light, represent their lives
+These candles from

-from this moment on.
-Allison and John will light the center candle to symbolize the union of their lives.
-As this one light burns undivided, so shall their love be
+union of their lives.
+As this one light burns undivided, so shall their love be one.”

 “Allison will light her candle first, which represents “Love”.
-John will now light his candle, which represents “Health and Happiness”.
-The lights that Allison
+John will now light his candle, which represents “Health and

-and John have lit are distinct – each burning alone.”
+Happiness”.
+The lights that Allison and John have lit are distinct – each burning alone.”

 “Allison and John, from now on, your thoughts shall be for each other, rather than for your individual selves.
-Your joys and sorrows shall be shared alike.
-May
+Your joys and

-the radiance of this light be a testimony of your unity.
-May these candles burn brightly as symbols of your commitment to each other, and as a tribute to your
+sorrows shall be shared alike.
+May the radiance of this light be a testimony of your unity.
+May these candles burn brightly

 Breaking of the Glass

 The traditional Jewish wedding ceremony includes a “breaking of the glass.”
-This tradition represents the destruction of he temple in Jerusalem.
-Many times
+This tradition represents the destruction of he

-couples save the pieces of glass from the ceremony in a symbolic box.
-The Groom is offered a glass on a wooden pallet or wrapped in a cloth napkin, smashes
+temple in Jerusalem.
+Many times couples save the pieces of glass from the ceremony in a symbolic box.
+The Groom is

-it with his foot.
-The breaking of the glass symbolizes the fragility of life, because whatever we see before us as whole can be broken at any moment.
-It reminds
+symbolizes the fragility of life, because whatever we see before us as whole can be broken at any moment.
+It reminds us of

-us of the need to care for one another; for just as glass can be shattered easily, so can the marriage bond can be shattered with a single act of infidelity or
+the need to care for one another; for just as glass can be shattered easily, so can the marriage bond can be shattered

-repeated acts of emotional irresponsibility.
+with a single act of infidelity or repeated acts of emotional irresponsibility.

 Wine Ceremony

 The years of life are as a cup of wine poured out for you to drink.
-This “Cup of Life” contains within it a wine with certain properties that are sweet and symbolic
+This “Cup of Life” contains within it a wine with certain

-of happiness, joy, hope, peace, love and delight.
-This same wine also holds some bitter properties that are symbolic of disappointment, sorrow, grief, despair,
+properties that are sweet and symbolic of happiness, joy, hope, peace, love and delight.
+This same wine also holds some

-and life’s trials and tribulations.
-Together the sweet and the bitter represent “Life’s Journey” and all of the experiences that are a natural part of it.
-Those who
+sweet and the bitter represent “Life’s Journey” and all of the experiences that are a natural part of it.
+Those who drink

 Officiant pours wine into goblet and holds it up and states:

 ”This “Cup of Life” is symbolic of the pledges you have made to one another to share together the fullness of life.
-As you drink from this cup, you acknowledge
+As you

-to one another that your lives, until this moment separate, have become one with the Holy Spirit.
-(Officiant hands glass to groom, who drinks, then hands it to
+drink from this cup, you acknowledge to one another that your lives, until this moment separate, have become one with the

-bride, who drinks, who passes it back to Officiant.)”
+Holy Spirit.
+(Officiant hands glass to groom, who drinks, then hands it to bride, who drinks, who passes it back to Officiant.)”

 “As you have shared the wine from these goblets, so may you share your lives.
-May you find life’s joys heightened, its bitterness sweetened, and all of life
+May you find life’s joys heightened, its

-enriched by God’s blessings upon you.”
+bitterness sweetened, and all of life enriched by God’s blessings upon you.”

 A nice touch is to have the bride pour white wine while the groom pours red.
-You can then serve rosé at the reception to remind everyone of the ceremony.
+You can then serve rosé at the reception to

 Jumping of the Broom Ceremony

 The most widely known African-American wedding tradition is “jumping of the broom”.
-This takes place at the end of the ceremony when the couple is
+This takes place at the end of the

-departing.
+ceremony when the couple is departing.
 What is “Jumping of the Broom”?
-This tradition originated during the time of slavery in the United States.
-Slaves, not having rights as citizens, were
+This tradition originated during the time of

-denied the legal or religious rite of marriage.
-It is a ceremony in which the bride and groom signify their entrance into a new life and their creation of a new
+ceremony in which the bride and groom signify their entrance into a new life and their creation of a new family by

-family by symbolically “sweeping away” their former single lives, former problems and concerns, and stepping over the broom to enter upon a new adventure
+symbolically “sweeping away” their former single lives, former problems and concerns, and stepping over the broom to

-as husband and wife.
-The straw end represents the brushing away of all their old cares and worries.
-The strong wooden handle represents the strength of
+enter upon a new adventure as husband and wife.
+The straw end represents the brushing away of all their old cares and

-your commitment to each other, and the straight, unconditionally committed path you will follow together in marriage.
-Some say that whoever jumps the
+unconditionally committed path you will follow together in marriage.
+Some say that whoever jumps the highest will be the

-highest will be the boss of the house!
+boss of the house!
 Friends and family members of the bride and groom sometimes decorate the broom for them.

 Knot Ceremony

-In the knot ceremony, the mothers of the bridal couple are given a cord, which the officiant later asks them to give to the bridal couple.
-The couple ties a lover's
+In the knot ceremony, the mothers of the bridal couple are given a cord, which the officiant later asks them to give to the

-knot, which they may save to look back on later.
+bridal couple.
+The couple ties a lover's knot, which they may save to look back on later.

 Releasing of Butterflies Ceremony

-According to an American Indian Legend, if anyone desires a wish to come true they must first capture a butterfly and whisper that wish to it.
-Since a butterfly
+According to an American Indian Legend, if anyone desires a wish to come true they must first capture a butterfly and

-can make no sound, the butterfly can not reveal the wish to anyone but the Great Spirit who hears and sees all.
-In gratitude for giving the beautiful butterfly its
+whisper that wish to it.
+Since a butterfly can make no sound, the butterfly can not reveal the wish to anyone but the Great

-freedom, the Great Spirit always grants the wish.
-So, according to legend, by making a wish and giving the butterfly its freedom, the wish will be taken to the
+wish.
+So, according to legend, by making a wish and giving the butterfly its freedom, the wish will be taken to the heavens

-heavens and be granted.
+and be granted.

 A butterfly release is a unique experience.
-After you have spoken your vows, hand your bride or groom a beautiful little box with butterflies in it.
-They will be
+After you have spoken your vows, hand your bride or groom a beautiful little

-truly thrilled!
+box with butterflies in it.
+They will be truly thrilled!
 Butterflies are symbols of the spirit of freedom and happiness.
-Your guest will surely appreciate this unusual opportunity to participate in the
+Your

-creation of your own Island beginning!
-It looks great on videos and photos.
-What could be more appropriate than to affirm your vows to one another “on the
+great on videos and photos.
+What could be more appropriate than to affirm your vows to one another “on the wings of a

-fortune.
-Imagine designated wedding guests releasing butterflies as you emerge together from your cherished ceremony.
-You will depart under a veil of
+heavens with good fortune.
+Imagine designated wedding guests releasing butterflies as you emerge together from your

-fluttering beauties which will remain for just the right amount of time before they gently fly away!
+before they gently fly away!
 Some butterflies linger for several minutes before departing.
+You and your guests will never

-You and your guests will never forget the magical appearance of these distinguished and elegant creatures.
+forget the magical appearance of these distinguished and elegant creatures.

 Butterflies for sale can be found on the internet.
 However, they can be quite expensive.
-There are many farms that raise butterflies solely for this purpose.
+There are many farms that raise

-Most couples select the Monarch Butterfly, however there are several types of Butterflies to choose from.
+butterflies solely for this purpose.
+Most couples select the Monarch Butterfly, however there are several types of

 Releasing of Doves